Corey4005/STEMNET-Daily-Files/README.md

 The purpose of this repository is to create a data infrastructure that will communicate with the STEMNET server at the University of Alabama Huntsville.
 In particular, the goal is to give anyone the capability to create clean daily files from all available stations on the server on their own machines.

 # What is a daily file?
 A daily file contains soil moisture observations in a standard format, where observations (volumetric soil moisture %, m0, m1, m2, m3, m4, temperature C, t0, t1, t2, t3, t4) are listed for particular for a 24 hour period.
-For example, here is the first  daily file for 9-18-24 at the Grant, Alabama station (SN003004).
+For example, here is a daily file for 9-18-24 at the Grant, Alabama station (SN003004).
 ```
 id: SN003004
 name: Grant